dickinson-comp314-sp2023/web/README.md

-# web
+# COMP314

-website for DickinsonCollege COMP314, spring 2023
+This repo contains the website for Dickinson College COMP314, spring 2023.